Optical lattice: Technical challenges

-Time of flight imaging

-Once cooled and trapped in an optical lattice, the atoms can be manipulated or left to evolve.
-Common manipulations involve the "shaking" of the optical lattice by varying the relative phase between the counterpropagating beams or by modulating the frequency of one of the counterpropagating beams, or amplitude modulation of the lattice.
-After evolving in response to the lattice potential and any manipulations, the atoms can be imaged via absorption imaging.

-A common observation technique is time of flight (TOF) imaging.
-TOF imaging works by first waiting some amount of time for the atoms to evolve in the lattice potential, then turning off the lattice potential.
-The atoms, now free, spread out at different rates according to their momenta.
-By controlling the amount of time the atoms are allowed to evolve, the distance travelled by atoms maps onto their momentum state when the lattice was turned off.
-Because the atoms in the lattice can only change in momentum by $\pm 2 \hbar k$, a characteristic pattern in a TOF image of an optical-lattice system is a series of peaks along the lattice axis at momenta $\pm 2 n \hbar k$, where $n \in \mathbb{Z}$.
-Using TOF imaging, the momentum distribution of atoms in the lattice can be determined.
-Combined with in-situ absorption images (taken with the lattice still on), this is enough to determine the phase space density of the trapped atoms, an important metric for diagnosing Bose–Einstein condensation (or more generally, the formation of quantum degenerate phases of matter).

 Uses

 Quantum simulation

 Atoms in an optical lattice provide an ideal quantum system where all parameters are highly controllable and where simplified models of condensed-matter physics may be experimentally realized.
 Because atoms can be imaged directly – something difficult to do with electrons in solids – they can be used to study effects that are difficult to observe in real crystals.
 Quantum gas microscopy techniques applied to trapped atom optical-lattice systems can even provide single-site imaging resolution of their evolution.
+Once cooled and trapped in an optical lattice, the atoms can be further manipulated or left to evolve.
+Common manipulations involve the "shaking" of the optical lattice by varying the relative phase between the counterpropagating beams or by modulating the frequency of one of the counterpropagating beams which induces oscillating forces on the trapped atoms, or amplitude modulation of the lattice in which the lattice depth is modulated.
+After evolving in response to the lattice potential and any induced dynamics, the atoms can be imaged via absorption imaging.

 By interfering differing numbers of beams in various geometries, varying lattice geometries can be created.
 These range from the simplest case of two counterpropagating beams forming a one-dimensional lattice, to more complex geometries like hexagonal lattices.
 The variety of geometries that can be produced in optical lattice systems allow the physical realization of different Hamiltonians, such as the Bose–Hubbard model, the Kagome lattice and Sachdev–Ye–Kitaev model, and the Aubry–André model.
 By studying the evolution of atoms under the influence of these Hamiltonians, which may be mapped to Hamiltonians describing the dynamics of electrons in various lattice models, insight about the solutions to the Hamiltonian can be gained.
 This is particularly relevant to complicated Hamiltonians which are not easily solvable using theoretical or numerical techniques, such as those for strongly correlated systems.